-A number of things influence how much milk you produce (your milk supply).
+A number of things affect how much milk your breasts make (your milk supply).
 The two most important things are how often you breastfeed and how well your breast is emptied.
-The hormone that regulates milk production (prolactin) is stimulated by breastfeeding.
-So the more frequently you feed your baby and empty your breasts, the more milk your body produces.
+Breastfeeding stimulates the hormone that prepares your breasts to make milk (prolactin).
+So the more often you feed your baby and empty your breasts, the more milk your body makes.

 Building your milk supply

 Follow these tips to help build and maintain your milk supply.

 Breastfeed your baby whenever your baby is hungry.

 In the first 2 weeks, your baby will breastfeed at least 8 times in a 24-hour period.
 This will help you keep up your supply of milk.

 Breastfeed for a longer period at each feeding.

 Feed your baby on one breast until it is empty.